 Lithuania is ranked 8th in the world for graduates enrolled in higher education (Bloomberg), with the working population possessing an English language proficiency of 84%.
 Furthermore, Lithuanians are extremely tech-savvy, with 31,500 people working in IT services.

 A budding, innovative and multilingual workforce with cheap office space – here you have a catalyst for FinTech in Lithuania.
 You can see why some of the most innovative companies in the world have chosen Vilnius, Lithuania, as their new EU hub.

-Lithuanian President Dalia Grybauskaitė, in an attempt to attract foreign investment, has sought to introduce new laws and tax relief measures.
+Former Lithuanian President Dalia Grybauskaitė, as a strategy to attract foreign investment, introduced new laws and tax relief measures.
 Its corporate tax rate is the third-lowest in the EU and its personal income tax rate is the second-lowest in the union, while start-ups are able to obtain an e-money or payment license in just three months, the quickest in the EU.
 Furthermore, its initial capital requirements for “lite” bank licenses — for challenger banks — are five times smaller than in other EU countries and can be obtained in just six months, ideal for start-ups.
-Even for more traditional, established banks, the country currently only demands a $1.14 million investment — again, the smallest in the EU in order to encourage financial houses to relocate.
-(Forbes)
+Even for more traditional, established banks, the country currently only demands a $1.14 million investment — again, the smallest in the EU in order to encourage financial houses to relocate (Forbes).